Green Fish: Plot

 Now a member of 'the family', Mak-dong and Mi-ae find in each other a kindred spirit, the feeling between them not clearly defined, yet finding themselves drawn to each other through their common feeling of hopelessness.
 In an important scene on the train, Mi-ae and Mak-dong talk and he gives her a photo of the large, green tree in front of his home in Ilsan.
 Mi-ae is struck by Mak-dong's naivete and purity.
 It is revealed Mak-dong is a virgin.
 Her beeper goes off, and it is Bae Tae-gun telling her to return home immediately.
 She tells Mak-dong she will do whatever he says, and with a traditional Korean loyalty, he responds that if big brother has asked them to return they should.
 Mi-ae laughs bitterly at his old fashioned simplicity.
 After a night when Bae Tae-gon sends her up to the hotel room of a prosecutor as a sexual "favor", she insults the gang boss.
 Mak-dong witnesses Bae Tae-gon slapping her, then drives her home.
-She offers herself to Mak-ong even though she is "dirty."
+She offers herself to Mak-dong even though she is "dirty."

 Suddenly, Bae Tae-gon's own former gang boss Kim Yang-kil arrives from years behind bars to take for himself the little empire Bae Tae-gon has spent his life building.
 In several encounters with Kim Yang-kil, Bae Tae-gon is humiliated in front of his own gang.
 Bae Tae-gon takes Mak-dong up to the deserted building where he wants to build his future empire, and asks him what his dream is.
 Bae replies he also got as far as he did because of one of those dreams.
 Mak-dong makes a final expression of his loyalty by stabbing Kim Yang-kil to death in a men's bathroom.
 As blood flows everywhere, Mak-dong becomes hysterical.

 Immediately after, Mak-dong calls home in the famous "phone booth" scene.
 He asks his mentally challenged "big brother" if he remembers how they used to fish in the river, and how one day he lost a whole day of fishing because he tried to catch one of the green fish and lost his slipper in the river.
 Immediately after, Bae Tae-gon takes Mak-dong to the deserted building, and being consistent with the ruthless nature that has got him so far in life, fatally shoots him, leaving him for dead.
 Mak-dong staggers out and sprawls across the windshield of Bae's car, staring straight into the camera and dying as Mi-ae screams in horror.